DZMM: Expansion of programming: 2017–2020

-On February 15, 2020, DZMM launched its new program, Usapang Kalye (hosted by Tim Orbos and Tina Marasigan), replacing Healthy Sabado.
-It airs every Saturday from 1:00 p.m. to 2:00 p.m.
-On the same day, Headline Pilipinas started airing on weekends, replacing Radyo Patrol Balita Alas-Dose Weekend and Ito ang Radyo Patrol (which ended on February 8).
-However, it is set in a DZMM Studio instead of its main studio, as well as the introduction of weekend anchors, Joyce Balancio and Ricky Rosales presenting on Saturdays and Adrian Ayalin and Raya Capulong on Sundays.
-However, the Sunday edition runs at 30 minutes given that Yesterday airs at 12:30pm afterwards, while the Saturday edition runs for a full hour like the weekday editions.

-On February 16, 2020, Chismax and Salitang Buhay both reverted to its original timeslots, 7:00 p.m. to 8:30 p.m., and 8:30 p.m. to 10:00 p.m., replacing Pinoy, Panalo Ka!.
+On February 15, 2020 DZMM launched its new program Usapang Kalye, hosted by Tim Orbos and Tina Marasigan, airing every Saturday from 1:00 p.m. to 2:00 p.m. and replacing Healthy Sabado.
+On the same day Headline Pilipinas started airing on weekends, replacing Radyo Patrol Balita Alas-Dose Weekend and Ito ang Radyo Patrol, which ended on February 8.
+However, it was now set in a DZMM studio and introduced weekend anchors Joyce Balancio and Ricky Rosales on Saturdays and Adrian Ayalin and Raya Capulong on Sundays.
+The Saturday edition ran for a full hour like the weekday editions, but the Sunday edition could only run 30 minutes since Yesterday aired at 12:30pm.
+And on February 16 Chismax and Salitang Buhay both reverted to their original timeslots of 7:00 p.m. to 8:30 p.m. and 8:30 p.m. to 10:00 p.m. respectively, replacing Pinoy, Panalo Ka!.

-On March 14, 2020, DZMM launched its new program, Kuwentuhang Lokal (hosted by Jay Ruiz, DILG Sec.
+On March 14, 2020 DZMM launched its new program Kuwentuhang Lokal, hosted by Jay Ruiz, DILG Sec.
 Eduardo Año, Usec.
-Jonathan Malaya, and Raya Capulong), replacing Turo-Turo.
-It airs every Saturday from 5:00 p.m. to 6:00 p.m.

-On March 15, 2020, DZMM's music program (Remember When) introduces new program host, DJ Reggie Valdez, who replaced the original host Norma Marco, who left the show in February 2020.
+Jonathan Malaya, and Raya Capulong, replacing Turo-Turo every Saturday from 5:00 p.m. to 6:00 p.m.
+And on March 15 DZMM's music program Remember When introduced new program host DJ Reggie Valdez, who replaced the original host Norma Marco after she left the show in February 2020.